OUT OF TROUBLE

 July 29 DEPENDABLE

 Athletes know that during a game that they need to depend on each other to achieve success.
 One characteristic that is valued highly is being dependable—being where you are supposed to be and doing what you should be doing increases your value to the team.
 For a Christian, we have no one more dependable than God.
 He is always there.
 What He says, He does.
 You can count on Him.
 What freedom that gives us in life.
-Do you depend on Him?
+What areas of your life show dependability?

 2 Chronicles 24:1-25:28

-There are times athletes begin to think if only the rules were a certain way that things would be better.
-What they mean is that it would be more to their liking—never stopping to think of the impact on others.
+Sometimes, athletes begin to think if only the rules were a certain way that things would be better.
+They mean that it would be more to their liking—never stopping to think of the impact on others.
 The rules apply to everyone equally so that no one has an unfair advantage over anyone else.
 It’s not just athletes that think like this.
 Everyone has felt this way at one point or another.
 God’s rules apply to everyone equally, and no one has an advantage.
-Are you submitting to the rule of God?
+What changes need to happen in your life?

 2 Chronicles 26:1-28:27